 Meat, dairy and eggs are everywhere, as well as animal products used in clothing, and beauty products tested on animals.
 It’s impossible to escape.
-Just do your best and if something sneaks by, complain about it and move on.
+Just do your best and if something sneaks by, complain about it, educate the vendor, and move on.
 You don’t need to reset your vegan clock.

 When Amelia and I went vegan, I did it cold tofurkey (hehe).
-I couldn’t eat meat, dairy or eggs anymore and haven’t since.
+I simply couldn’t stand the thought of eating meat, dairy or eggs anymore and haven’t since.
 If I have a meat sneak like Amelia did, I would probably throw up.
 I have a hard enough time walking through the meat section (aka morgue) at the grocery store.
 The thought of putting it in my mouth makes me physically ill.

-Amelia has a hard time throwing away food, especially food that gave it’s life to be in our refrigerator.
+Amelia has a hard time throwing away food, especially food that had its life brutally taken to be in our refrigerator.
 However, since I wouldn’t eat it, we threw the meat out.
 Amelia did finish some of the dairy and eggs we had purchased, but we haven’t bought any since.

 The non-food items are a different story.
 I have a car with leather seats.
 I have leather shoes, leather belts, and a leather football that was given to me as an award years ago.
 We have health and beauty products that were tested on animals.
 Once you go vegan, you realize we use animals like toilet paper!
 It’s shameful!